 Writing illustrated picture books for children can seem deceptively simple.
 You must tell a complete story in less than 1000 words, and less than 350 words is best.
 Characters grow and change and keep the reader emotionally invested, while also giving the illustrator great possibilities for the art.
 It’s a balancing act all the way around.

 Writing teacher and author of over a dozen children’s books Darcy Pattison explains the craft of writing children’s picture books.
-You’ll learn why format matters, how to appeal to kids and parents, how to write a read-aloud friendly book, and much more.
-Pattison provides tips on writing and editing your story.
+You’ll learn:

 If you like detailed writing guides, plenty of contemporary examples, and practical worksheets, then you’ll love Darcy Pattison’s guidance on creating your own masterpiece that will fascinate generations of young readers.

-This video course includes over 32 video lessons.
+This video course includes 4 introductory video lessons.
 There are easy-to-follow slides that you can start and stop as you need.
 The course is open 24-7, so it fits your time schedule and life style.

 Who should take this course?

 This video course is perfect for beginners or intermediate picture book writers.
-We'll cover the basics, but then move on to more exciting tips and techniques.
+We'll cover the basics which will get you started on the path to publication.

-If you're considering the full 32-video course, HOW TO WRITE A CHILDREN'S PICTURE BOOK, this course includes selected videos from that course.
-It's a good introduction to the course.
+OPTIONAL: After the introductory course, we provide a full 32-video course, HOW TO WRITE A CHILDREN'S PICTURE BOOK.
+This introductory course includes selected videos from that course.
+This is a NO-RISK INTRODUCTION to the full course; the $29 will be credited to the price of the full course.

 What will you learn?